 Make Your Rock Candy

-- You should start to see sugar crystals forming within two to four hours.
+You should start to see sugar crystals forming within 2 to 4 hours.
 If you see no change after 24 hours, try boiling the sugar syrup again and dissolve another cup of sugar into it.
 Then pour it back into the jar and insert the string or skewer again.

 Favorite Flavors of Rock Candy